Luxury Vinyl Planks - Flexible Vs. Rigid Core Vinyl: What's The Difference?

 Flexible Luxury Vinyl Planks are more often than not glued down, which are easy to install and provide the most secure flooring.
 One thing that makes the glue-down approach so beneficial is stability.
 Another is using it in larger rooms due to this stability.
 If you opt for click-down planks in a larger room, you will be dealing with joint stability that is, well, less stable.

 The glue-down method increases the adherence to the subfloor, which means the flooring isn’t as likely to lift or reveal wear points at the seams.
 However, it is essential to start with an even, completely flat subfloor as the imperfections of anything less can show through the flooring and eventually damage its underside.
-Additionally, where click in LVT like Rigid Core is easier to install yourself, with glue down Flexible tiles, professional installation is often recommended.
+Additionally, where click in LVP like Rigid Core is easier to install yourself, with glue down Flexible flooring, professional installation is often recommended.

 When you choose Flexible Luxury Vinyl Planks, you’re setting yourself up for an easier flooring change if you ever decide to make one.
 With little effort, you can remove and replace the planks or, even easier, install your new flooring over it.
 This ease also comes in handy if a single plank or section of flooring needs replacing.
-While Flexible and Rigid Core LVT are relatively easy to replace in this situation, Flexible LVT is much easier since it's not a series of interlocking planks where each one requires removal until you reach the one in need of replacing.
+While Flexible and Rigid Core LVP are relatively easy to replace in this situation, Flexible LVP is much easier since it's not a series of interlocking planks where each one requires removal until you reach the one in need of replacing.

 RIGID CORE LUXURY VINYL PLANKS